Raritan Valley Line: Phillipsburg

 NJ Transit has been responsive to the idea, and initiated an environmental impact statement.
 It was determined that service restoration will take approximately four years and cost $90 million.

 In 2010, Easton Mayor Sal Panto Jr. promoted the restoration of rail service to Easton or Phillipsburg and possibly Allentown or Bethlehem.

-In 2021, Amtrak placed service to Allentown via the Raritan Valley Line in their 2035 plan.
+In 2021, Amtrak placed service to Allentown in their 2035 plan, this is possibly via the Raritan Valley Line.

 West Trenton

 Another plan that has been proposed is to restore service on the former Reading Railroad's Jersey City branch track between Ewing and Bound Brook which is the current day CSX Transportation Trenton Subdivision, the NJ Transit rail service on the Trenton Subdivision would be NJ Transit's version of the West Trenton Line, providing a direct link to the SEPTA service of the same name and establishing an additional link to Philadelphia.
 To date, no funding for the proposal has been secured.